The Silvio Coscia collection is organized into the following six series:

 There is one folder of correspondence, primarily consisting of letters to Coscia from various singers and conductors.
 Much of the correspondence is from G. Lauri-Volpi.
 Other correspondents include Tamaki Miura, Cesare Siepi, Gunther Schuller, Carlo Gatti[?], and Franco Dante.
 While two letters date from the 1920s, most date from the 1950s and 1960s.

 The programs folder primarily contains programs featuring works by Coscia(sometimes listed as Sylvius).
-There are two programs from Giuseppe Creatore Memorial concerts.
-Featured in these programs are Coscia’s Begli occhi lucenti, Concert Piece in C major, Musical sketches in three moods, Neapolitan Day (in Three Moments) as well as program notes for Coscia’s Swedish Rhapsody.
+There are several programs from Giuseppe Creatore Memorial concerts.
+Featured in these programs are Coscia’s Begli occhi lucenti, Concert Piece in C major, Special numbers (Satanic Minuet, The Old Music Box, Fire Dance), Musical sketches in three moods, Neapolitan Day (in Three Moments) as well as program notes for Coscia’s Swedish Rhapsody.
+Other programs include two given by the Bande Municipale di Venezia featuring Coscia's Drammatica Elegia.

 The third series, Clippings/Publicity, contains a brochure from the Stadtisches Theater Wurzburg, as well as articles about a performance of The Barber of Seville that took place there in 1965.
 There is an issue of Opera News from 1949 that contains a “Meet the [Met] Orchestra” feature; a concert review of a performance by Cesare Siepi that featured Coscia’s Begli occhi lucenti; 2 copies of a press brochure about Coscia; two copies of a works list of pieces by